- An older mother

-CVS can be done through the cervix (transcervical) or through the abdomen (transabdominal).
-The techniques are equally safe when done by a provider with experience, although miscarriage rates are slightly higher when done through the cervix.
-The health care provider will use ultrasound to pick the safest approach and as a guide during sampling.
+CVS can be done through the cervix (transcervical) or through the belly (transabdominal).
+Miscarriage rates are slightly higher when the test is done through the cervix.

 The transcervical procedure is performed by inserting a thin plastic tube through the vagina and cervix to reach the placenta.
-The provider uses ultrasound images to help guide the tube into the appropriate area and then removes a small sample of chorionic villus tissue.
+Your health care provider uses ultrasound images to help guide the tube into the best area for sampling, and then removes a small sample of chorionic villus (placental) tissue.

 The transabdominal procedure is performed by inserting a needle through the abdomen and uterus and into the placenta.
 Ultrasound is used to help guide the needle, and a small amount of tissue is drawn into the syringe.

-Your health care provider will explain the procedure, its risks, and alternative procedures such as amniocentesis.
-Genetic counseling is recommended prior to the procedure.
-This will allow you to make an unhurried, informed decision regarding options for prenatal diagnosis.
+Your provider will explain the procedure, its risks, and alternative procedures such as amniocentesis.

 You will be asked to sign a consent form before this procedure, and you may be asked to wear a hospital gown.

-The morning of the procedure you may be asked to drink fluids and refrain from urinating to fill your bladder, which allows adequate visualization so the sample may be taken.
+The morning of the procedure, you may be asked to drink fluids and refrain from urinating.
+Doing so fills your bladder, which helps your provider see where to best guide the needle.

-Tell your health care provider if you are allergic to iodine or shellfish, or if you have any other allergies.
+Tell your provider if you are allergic to iodine or shellfish, or if you have any other allergies.

-The ultrasound doesn't hurt.
-A clear, water-based conducting gel is applied to the skin to help with the transmission of the sound waves.
-A handheld probe called a transducer is then moved over the area.
-In addition, your health care provider may apply pressure on your abdomen to find the position of your uterus.
+The ultrasound does not hurt.
+A clear, water-based gel is applied to your skin to help with the transmission of the sound waves.
+A hand-held probe called a transducer is then moved over your belly area.
+In addition, your provider may apply pressure on your abdomen to find the position of your uterus.

-The antiseptic cleansing solution will feel cold at first and may irritate your skin if not washed off after the procedure.
+The gel will feel cold at first and may irritate your skin if not washed off after the procedure.

 Some women say the vaginal approach feels like a Pap smear with some discomfort and a feeling of pressure.
 There may be a small amount of vaginal bleeding following the procedure.

-An obstetrician can perform this procedure in about 5 minutes, after the preparation.
+An obstetrician can perform this procedure in about 5 minutes, after preparation.

-The risks of CVS are only slightly higher than those of an amniocentesis.
+The risks of CVS are only slightly higher than those of amniocentesis.

 Possible complications include:

-If your blood is Rh negative, you may receive RhoGAM to prevent Rh incompatibility.
+If your blood is Rh negative, you may receive a medicine called Rho(D) Immune Globulin (RhoGAM and other brands) to prevent Rh incompatibility.

-You will receive a follow-up ultrasound 2 to 4 days after the procedure to make sure the pregnancy is proceeding normally.
+You will receive a follow-up ultrasound 2 to 4 days after the procedure to make sure your pregnancy is proceeding normally.